HostHorde Review

 Who Should Avoid HostHorde

-The feature gaps matter more than the low price.
-Our matrix flags several absent features:
+The gaps matter more than the flat pricing suggests.
+Our matrix flags several:

 No free subdomain.
 Most hosts provide a free yourname.hosthost.com style subdomain so players have a memorable address.
 HostHorde doesn't - you're giving out a raw IP or buying a domain elsewhere.